Standley Lake High School

 Standley Lake High School is a public secondary school operated by Jefferson County School District R-1 in Westminster, Colorado, United States.
 The school is located near 104th Avenue and Wadsworth Boulevard and is named for nearby Standley Lake.
 The high school opened in 1988 and a new addition to the southeast corner was opened in 2002.
 This school has been an I.B.
-(International Baccalaureate) school since 2012.
+(International Baccalaureate) school since 2010.

 Area rivalries include Pomona High School and Ralston Valley High School in Arvada and Broomfield High School in Broomfield.
 The school's male athletic teams include baseball, basketball, football, swimming/diving, cross country, soccer, golf, wrestling, hockey, track, and tennis.
-Female athletic teams include basketball, cross country, golf, gymnastics, soccer, softball, swimming, tennis, track, and volleyball.
+Female athletic teams include basketball, cross country, golf, gymnastics, soccer, softball, swimming, tennis, track, volleyball, and wrestling.

+In 1991, after a student at nearby Witt Elementary won a Chex cereal contest, the Beach Boys performed a private concert for Witt students at Standley Lake High School on May 16, 1991.

 In 2007, after the shootings at Virginia Tech, students at Standley Lake founded an event called Day Without Hate.
 They asked their classmates to wear white in order to show a commitment and trust in each other to make their school a safer place.
 The day was an overwhelming success.
 Since then, over 100,000 students across Colorado and the United States take part in Day Without Hate to show that they will not tolerate violence or hate, and they will reach out to friends and acquaintances and say, "We're all in this together."